Interface dynamics in a degenerate Cahn-Hilliard model for viscoelastic phase separation: Sharp-interface asymptotics

 \paragraph{Leading order.}Transition layer: $O(\ve^{-2}), O(\ve^{-2}), O(1)$.
 Continuity conditions: $O(\ve^{-1}), O(1), O(\ve^{-1})$.
 The starting point in the hierarchy is to assume that $W^0=0$, which can be interpreted as a quasi-stationarity condition and leads to an asymptotic analysis that is consistent with the present continuity conditions at the free boundary.
 Given this hypothesis, the leading order equations are

 These equations are imposed for $\rho\in(Y_-^0,Y_+^0)=:J$ and are supplemented by the leading order equations of~\eqref{eq:match.full}, to be understood in the trace sense,

 We first consider the problem for $U^0$.
 To this end, recall that our hypothesis that the zero level sets of $\{U(\cdot;\ve)\}_\ve$ converge to $\Gamma$, i.e.\ to $\{\rho=0\}$, enforces $U^0_{|\rho=0}=0$.
-Combining this condition with equations~\eqref{eq:0.full.w},~\eqref{eq:0.m.ell1.toy},~\eqref{eq:0.m.ell2.toy}, and recalling that $\nu\cdot\nu_\pm^0=\pm1$, yields a discrete family of solutions $(U^0,Y^0_\pm)$ of which we choose the `minimal' one given by
+Combining this condition with equations~\eqref{eq:0.full.w},~\eqref{eq:0.m.ell1.toy},~\eqref{eq:0.m.ell2.toy}, and recalling that $\nu\cdot\nu_\pm^0=\pm1$, yields the following discrete family of solutions

+with free parameters $k_\pm(t,s)\in 2\mathbb N_0$.
+Since we are assuming that $U^0=U^0(t,s,\rho), Y_\pm^0=Y_\pm^0(t,s)$ are continuous functions of their arguments, the discreteness of this family of possible solutions implies that $U^0$ and $Y_\pm^0$ must be constant in $(t,s)$, and hence that $k_\pm\in 2\mathbb N_0$ are fixed.
+So far, our reasoning is the same as in~\cite{CEN_1996}.
+In order to extract a `unique' solution from this discrete family, one needs to impose a selection criterion.
+One possibility is to impose monotonicity of the profile $U^0$ as an extra property, as was done in~\cite{CEN_1996}.
+A more fundamental, and thus perhaps preferrable criterion is that of energy minimality, see~\cite[Theorem~5]{CNH_2024}.
+Under either of these two criteria, one ends up with the same unique solution triple $(U^0,Y^0_-,Y^0_+)$ given by

 This further entails $\nabla_sY^0_\pm\equiv0$, and therefore $\nu^1_\pm\equiv0$.

 Equation~\eqref{eq:0.full.ch} implies that $\frac{m(U^0)}{n(U^0)}\pa_\rho(A(U^0)Q^0)=c_0$ in $J$ for a function $c_0=c_0(t,s)$ that is independent of $\rho$.
 Invoking~\eqref{eq:0.m.ch}, we deduce that $c_0\equiv0$, and hence $\frac{m(U^0)}{n(U^0)}\pa_\rho(A(U^0)Q^0)=0$ in $J$.
 Since $\frac{m(U^0)}{n(U^0)}\neq0$ for all $\rho\in(Y_-^0,Y_+^0)$ (cf.~\ref{hp:m.full},~\ref{hp:nm}), we infer that $\pa_\rho(A(U^0)Q^0)=0.$ Consequently,